🥇 Creating your first test

 b.
 More details on the Recorder can be found here.

 - This will provide you with a step by step walkthrough of available functions and buttons.
 If you prefer to reference that documentation directly, scroll down.

 c.
 More details on interactions can be found here.

 - After you have finished using Waldo Recorder to create your test, you will be taken to the screen pictured below, and prompted to validate your test.

-- When you click validate, you will be taken into Waldo Live, where your test will be played back in real time on your screen
+- When you click validate, your test will be played back in real time on your screen 3 times

 - The benefit of validation is that it exposes flakiness in your test early on.

 - This validation function replays your test a minimum of three times on each device configuration.